Mark Sweeney

-Mark Patrick Sweeney (born October 26, 1969) is an American former Major League Baseball (MLB) first baseman who played for several teams from 1995 to 2008.
+Mark Patrick Sweeney (born October 26, 1969) is an American sports commentator and former professional baseball outfielder and first baseman who is a telecast analyst for the St. Louis Cardinals of Major League Baseball (MLB).
+He played 14 seasons in MLB for the Cardinals, San Diego Padres, Cincinnati Reds, Milwaukee Brewers, Colorado Rockies, San Francisco Giants, and Los Angeles Dodgers.
 He is best known for his skill as a pinch hitter, where he ranks second in career pinch hits with 175 and first in career pinch hit runs batted in with 102.

 Early life

 Sweeney attended Holliston High School in Holliston, Massachusetts, and was a student and a letterman in football and baseball.
 In baseball, he helped lead his team to the 1987 Massachusetts State Championship.
 He also led his football team as the quarterback to a state championship, winning the Tri–Valley League and a Superbowl in 1985.

 College career

 Sweeney was signed to play quarterback for the University of Maine in Orono.
 There, he decided to play baseball full-time.
 He went on to become a Golden Spikes finalist, playing outfield, and breaking many of the school's offensive records.
 As a senior in 1991, he hit .384 with 23 home runs, 80 RBI and 22 stolen bases in 65 games; his strong season earned him the America East Player of the Year award.

 While at Maine, he played collegiate summer baseball for three seasons in the Cape Cod Baseball League (CCBL) with the Chatham A's (1988) and Yarmouth–Dennis Red Sox (1989–90).
 In 1989 and 1990, he led the Red Sox to back-to-back league championships, and was named the playoff MVP in 1989.
 He received the league's sportsmanship award in 1990, and was inducted into the CCBL Hall of Fame in 2018.